Back to main PF page.

 The Farlands is a collective name for all the nations and places that are not Madarch.

 Called a “forestland” as it is a massive collection of forested lands, very rich in surface resources.
 It is all covered in a thick fog or mist.
 Its soil is able to cultivate a variety of mysterious and magical plants.
-Homeland of the faeries and gnomes.
+Homeland of the peris and later, the gnomes.
+Demonym: Arafayi.

 Stallislond